Charles A. Lockwood: World War II service

-Torpedoe problems
+Torpedo Problems

 He pushed the Navy's Bureau of Ships and Bureau of Ordnance to provide his men with the most effective submarines and torpedoes possible.
 He oversaw the tests that proved the unreliability of U.S. torpedoes, which at the time were often running too deep or failing to detonate, and prompted the improvements that made them the highly effective weapons they became in 1944 and 1945.
 In fighting for better torpedoes, Lockwood had to fight the Mark 14 torpedo and Mark 6 exploder supporter Rear Admiral Ralph Waldo Christie, who had been involved in the development of these weapon systems in the 1920s and 1930s, and who was convinced that their reported problems were caused by poor maintenance and errors on the part of the captain and crew.
 During a tense Washington conference with fellow admirals in early 1943, he demanded that, "If the Bureau of Ordnance can't provide us with torpedoes that will hit and explode, or with a gun larger than a peashooter, then for God's sake get the Bureau of Ships to design a boathook with which we can rip the plates off the target's sides."

 In 1942 and early 1943, U.S. submarines proved little threat to Japanese warships and merchant ships alike.
 As a result of Lockwood's initiatives, the "silent service" suddenly began racking up many kills, including key enemy warships.
 Most importantly, U.S. submarines were responsible for severing Japan's shipping routes to their colonies in Southeast Asia, by sinking close to half of their merchant ships.
 The Imperial Japanese Navy was caught off guard and never recovered.

 Lockwood's wartime awards were the Navy Distinguished Service Medal three times, and the Legion of Merit award.